lcilliers/hobbies-modelling4comfort/_builds/sea-rescue/001-planning.md

 3. **Fine details:** Railings, equipment, rigging at 1:50
 4. **Action pose:** Vessel attitude in rough sea - angle and position
 5. **Structural integrity:** Ensuring durability despite dynamic pose
+6. **Converting the plans:** The 1970 hand drawn plans are quite unreadable, and need to be converted to modelling plans at the right scale.

 ## Material Requirements - Preliminary List

 ### Vessel Construction

 - Basswood or balsa sheet (various thicknesses)
 - Styrene sheet and rod
 - Brass rod and wire (railings, equipment)